SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 > initially invited about 10 teachers to our platform; however, due to our slow progress in changing
 > the code, only three teachers remained.
 We wanted to make quick modifications to retain our
 > teacher users, but as a computer science guy, I was instantly aware that making this change would
-> require tracking users' scroll bars, which can be used to re-visualize exactly what’s happening on
+> require tracking users' scroll bars, which can be used to re-visualize exactly what's happening on
-> a user's screen, almost equivalent to quietly installing malware to record our users’ screens when
+> a user's screen, almost equivalent to quietly installing malware to record our users' screens when
 > they are using our platform.
 >
 > "You know, the students are making up excuses for not doing homework," the teacher said.